 High-needs babies have higher needs when it comes to soothing themselves.
 Pacifiers, baby toys, and flashy and colourful stuff that you show him won’t work.
 The best way to soothe is the old-fashioned way with mom and dad by his side.

 Most babies love being swaddled.
 It takes them back to their days inside the womb and makes them feel warm, comfy, and cosy.
 But high-needs babies may not like being swaddled.
 If you’ve tried to swaddle your baby in breezy or cosy material, you’ll notice him throwing a fuss.
-The best solution is to make sure the carrier has room to move his legs around and lets them dangle.
+The best solution is to make sure the carrier has enough room for your baby to move his legs and let them dangle.

-12. His Cries Incessantly If His Needs Aren’t Met
+12. The Baby Cries Incessantly If His Needs Aren’t Met

 This is the clearest sign you’ve got a high-needs baby.
 His needs take precedence over everything else in your life.
 And if you don’t attend to him, your life becomes a living nightmare since the cries and outbursts get louder to the point of insanity.
 You’ll also sometimes feel as if he’s the one in control since everything goes at his pace, from feeding and sleeping to rocking and playing.

-Don’t worry, it won’t last forever.
-The good news is high needs baby and intelligence traits are connected the more they mature!
+Don’t worry; it won’t last forever.
+The good news is that high-needs babies and intelligence traits are connected the more the kids mature!

 1. Make Time for Yourself